JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ```
 I did not convert the images to grayscale and instead kept the images' color.
 As we'll see, the model appears to acknowledge the color of the image.

 The model architecture allows for a 32x32 picture with three color channels as its input.
-The model's output is an array of Softmax probabilities, one for each traffic sign.
+The model's output is an array of logits, each element corrsponding to a traffic sign.

 Layer | Description
 ------|------------
 Input | 32x32x3 RGB image
 Convolution | Convolve the input image from 32x32x3 to 28x28x6
 Activation | RELU
 Max Pool | Only select salient pixels.
-The matrix decreases from 28x28x6 to 14x14x6
+The matrix changes from 28x28x6 to 14x14x6
 Convolution | Convolve the input image from 14x14x6 to 10x10x6
 Activation | RELU
 Max Pool | Only select salient pixels.
-The matrix decreases from 10x10x16 to 5x5x16
+The matrix changes from 10x10x16 to 5x5x16
 Flatten | Flatten the 5x5x16 matrix to an array length of 400
 Fully Connect | Take input of 400 activations and output 100
 Activation | RELU